latrock/build-and-push-to-gcp-artifact-registry/README.md

 # build-and-push-to-gcp-artifact-registry
-Github Action that builds a Docker image and the specified GCP Artifact Registry.
+Github Action that builds a Docker image and pushes it to the specified GCP Artifact Registry.